Probing a long-lived pseudoscalar in type-I 2HDM with displaced vertices and jets at the LHC: Experimental analysis

 \subsection{Computation procedure}

 Now we explain our numerical-computation procedures.
 We first implement a UFO model file of our theoretical model with FeynRules~\cite{Christensen:2008py,Alloul:2013bka}, and then generate leading-order parton-level signal events with the MC-simulation tool \texttt{MadGraph5aMC$@$NLO}~\cite{Alwall:2014hca,Frederix:2018nkq}.
+To account for next-to-leading-order (NLO) QCD corrections to the production cross sections, we rescale the leading-order results by a $K$-factor of 1.2 in our analysis.\footnote{Ref.~\cite{Ruiz:2015zca} reports NLO $K$-factors in the range $1.1$--$1.4$ for the pair production of type-III seesaw heavy leptons via Drell-Yan charged-current and neutral-current processes at the LHC.
+The production channels $H^{\pm} A$ and $HA$ considered in our work proceed through almost the same Drell-Yan charged-current and neutral-current mechanisms.
+We therefore adopt a representative $K$-factor of 1.2, following the prescription of Ref.~\cite{Ruiz:2015zca}.} We expect that a full simulation including NLO QCD corrections would not substantially modify the viable parameter space.
 The default cuts on the pseudorapidity and transverse momentum of the final-state jets and $b$-quarks are applied.
 The produced LHE files~\cite{Alwall:2006yp} of the signal events are then fed to \texttt{Pythia8} for parton showering, hadronization, and completing the decay chains of various particles in the event records.
 We then apply our recast and analysis codes to compute the cutflow efficiencies for all the parameter points scanned.
 We are thus in position to compute the signal-event numbers $N_S$ with the following formula, \bea N_S=\mathcal{L}_\text{int.}\cdot \sigma \cdot \epsilon, \eea where $\mathcal{L}_\text{int.}=139\text{ fb}^{-1}$ or $3000\text{ fb}^{-1}$ is the integrated luminosity, $\sigma$ labels the signal-process cross section (summing up both the charged-current and the neutral current processes; see figure~\ref{figfeynman}), and $\epsilon$ denotes the cumulative cutflow efficiency obtained with our recast and analysis codes.

 We note that for the original and the modified search analyses, we generate signal events at the center-of-mass energy $\sqrt{s}$ of 13 and 14 TeV, respectively.

 In figure~\ref{figcs} we display the \texttt{MadGraph5}-computed scattering cross sections of our signal processes as functions of $m_A$, at the center-of-mass energy of 13 TeV.
 Here, we have forced the $W$- and $Z$-bosons to decay into jets (including a $b$-jet).
 Two benchmark values of $m_H$ are chosen: $m_H=200$~GeV (solid lines) and $m_H=600$~GeV (dashed lines).
 As expected, for the case of a lighter $H$, the cross sections are larger; also, the charged-current process has larger cross sections than the neutral-current ones.
 For the case of $\sqrt{s}=14$~TeV, the resulting cross sections are only slightly enhanced and are therefore not shown.